NavandarM/lncRNA-expression-and-regulation-across-different-brain-regions-in-primates/README.md

 ## **Script Information:**
 ### Command_for_the_lncRNA_predictions.txt:
-- Al the commands for tools used for predicting lncRNAs.
+- All the commands for tools used for predicting lncRNAs.

 ### Downstream_data_analysis_of_expression.R
 - Rscripts used to get the expression pattern of differentially expressed orthologous lncRNAs from both and either species.